spack/spack/lib/spack/docs/build_settings.rst

 to all root specs in an environment, without having to repeat the constraint everywhere.

-Apart from that, the requirements config is more flexible than constraints on the command line, because they can specify constraints on packages *when they occur* as a dependency.
-In contrast, when just using the command line, it is not possible to specify constraints on dependencies while also keeping those depenencies optional.
+Apart from that, requirements config is more flexible than constraints on the command line, because it can specify constraints on packages *when they occur* as a dependency.
+In contrast, on the command line it is not possible to specify constraints on dependencies while also keeping those dependencies optional.

 The package requirements configuration is specified in ``packages.yaml`` keyed by package name: